cklim83/test_md/03_rb130_rb139/closure.md

 # NoMethodError (undefined method `undefined_method' for 1:Integer)
 ```

-Also, symbol-to-proc shortcut **doesnt work with **Methods with parameters
+Also, symbol-to-proc shortcut **doesnt work** with for methods with parameters
 ```ruby
 # String#prepend(*other_strings) → string
 ["1", "2"].map { |n| n.prepend("The number is: ") }  # => ["The number is: 1", "The number is: 2"]